-Many believe that there are great product designs out there, but they are hard to afford by ordinary people because of their expensive price and high production costs.
-IKEA’s Democratic Design integrates into its business policy and designs the principle that everyone has the right to get a high quality, sustainable, and good design products at the lowest price.
-This target merges with IKEA’s sustainability strategy to make everyone’s home environmental friendly by saving energy, reduce waste, and depend more in recycled and renewable materials.
+Many believe that there are great product designs out there, but they are hard to afford by ordinary people because of their high price and production costs.
+IKEA’s Democratic Design integrates into its business policy and designs the principle that everyone has the right to get a high quality, sustainable, and well-designed products at the lowest price.
+This target merges with IKEA’s sustainability strategy to make everyone’s home environmental friendly by saving energy, reduce waste, and depend on recycled and renewable materials.

 There are four aspects of the Democratic Design strategy that form its holistic view and integrate with the sustainability strategy, as we will see later in this article:

-IKEA’s product design is what the consumers buy when they visit its stores and the retail’s stores, and in order to achieve design and sustainability strategies, product design should balance the following four dimensions:
+IKEA’s product design is what the consumers buy when they visit its stores, and to achieve design and sustainability strategies, product design should balance the following four dimensions:

 - Form: Everyone is looking for good and beautiful designs to add to their homes, so product design should be beautiful and appealing to everyone.

-- Quality: The quality of a product is another important component.
-Everyone is looking to get the best quality at the price in hand.
+- Quality: The quality of a product is another essential component.
+Everyone is looking to get the best quality at a price in hand.

 - Sustainability: Every design at IKEA needs to support the sustainability strategy.
-For example, the Lampan is a light product that does not need packaging and saves space in storage and transportation.
+For example, Lampan is a light product that does not require packaging and saves space in storage and transportation.

-- Low price: Low price is one of IKEA’s key commitments and one of the important roles of Democratic Design.
+- Low price: Low price is one of IKEA’s key commitments and one of the essential roles of Democratic Design.

 These elements are closely related to product design at IKEA.
-Designers have to achieve all the five elements in order to create a product that complies with IKEA design and sustainability strategies.
+Designers have to achieve all the five elements to create a product that complies with IKEA design and sustainability strategies.

 Working with Suppliers

 IKEA developed the ability to work with suppliers directly to bring designs to life.
-IKEA now has around 1,000 suppliers in 53 countries and ensures the quality of production and working conditions at each of these suppliers through its development of a code of conduct (IWAY).
+IKEA has around 1,000 suppliers in 53 countries.
+To ensures the quality of production and working conditions at each of these suppliers, Ikea introduced its code of conduct (IWAY).